-Traveling aboard a ferry on the Alaska Marine Highway System (AMHS) network that connects Alaska's coastal communities provides the same views and similar routes as cruise ships but without the fluff.
+Traveling aboard an Alaska Marine Highway System (AMHS) – the ferry network that connects Alaska's coastal communities – offers the same views as the cruise ships but without the fluff.
 It also allows visitors to experience smaller communities that cruise ships typically skip.

 A colorful row of shop fronts raised on a pier above a small dock